Skiing France

 The term “après ski” might be French, but most ski resorts in France aren’t as vibrant after skiing when compared to the famous Austrian and Italian ski resorts where partying continues until the wee hours.
 Party animals shouldn’t lament though.
 There’s still plenty of après ski action at resorts such as Chamonix and Val d’Isere.
 The French have even tried to imitate the best Austrian version of après through the multi-resort La Folie Douce venues – they are a lot of fun, even though a tad contrived.

-[AdListings collection="Europe" category="Europe Categories" subcategory="Europe Packages"]
+[AdListings collection="Europe" category="France Categories" subcategory="France Packages"]

 Travel to French Ski Resorts